-In our previous work [13], [14], we built efficient algorithms for different collective communications and selected the best collective algorithm and segment size for a given {collective communication, number of processors, message size} tuple by performing actual experiments with the different algorithms and for different values of message sizes.
-The tuned collective communication operations were compared with various native vendor MPI implementations.
+In our previous work (Fagg et al., 2000; Sathish, 2000), we built efficient algorithms for different collective communications and selected the best collective algorithm and segment size for a given {collective communication, number of processors, message size } tuple by performing actual experiments with the different algorithms and for different values of message sizes.
+The approach follows the strategy that is used in efforts like ATLAS (Whaley and Dongarra, 1998) for matrik operations and FFTW (Frigo, 1998).
+The tuned collective communication operations were compared with various native vendor MPI (Snir et al., 1998) implementations.
 The use of the tuned collective communications resulted in the range of 30-650% improvement in performance over the native MPI implementations.
 The tuning system uses the native MPI point to point sends and receives and does not take advantage of any lower-level communications such as hardware-level broadcast, etc.